AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Daypack or small backpack

-People with disabilities are at higher risk of being victims of violent crimes.6 It goes without saying that car travel, especially for solo travelers with disabilities, can pose unique safety risks.
-It’s good to be prepared if your vehicle breaks down or if you feel unsafe at a rest stop.
+Car travel, especially for solo travelers with disabilities, can pose certain safety risks.
+Mechanical breakdowns in unsafe places like busy highways are a possibility, and additionally, studies have shown that people with disabilities can be at greater risk of being victims of violent crimes.6 It’s good to be prepared if your vehicle breaks down or if you feel unsafe at a rest stop.

-2. Look into self-defense classes.
+4. Look into self-defense classes.
 Your community or local hospitals may offer some, either for people with your disability or adaptable classes.
-Organizations such as the Adaptive Martial Arts Association7, Move United8, and the Shepherd Center offer self-defense instruction.9
+Organizations such as the Adaptive Martial Arts Association,7 Move United,8 and the Shepherd Center offer self-defense instruction.9 You could also consider legal protection items you’re comfortable using, such as pepper spray, which is generally legal throughout the United States for those over 18, or Kubatons (self-defense keychain weapons).

 Service or emotional support animals are necessary for many car trips.
 As always, start with taking them on smaller travels and work your way up from there (particularly if the animals are not used to vehicles).
 Keep your animals secured in the vehicle, and pack their food, water bowl, treats, grooming supplies, and their bed or crate.